gcanti/monocle-ts/docs/modules/index.ts.md

 ## fromProps (static method)

-generate a `Lens` from a type and an array of props
+Returns a `Lens` from a type and an array of props

 **Signature**